varunswarup0/DeCluttr/README.md

    - A stack of recent photos is loaded.
    - Swipe **left** to delete (plays a sound and grants XP) or **right** to keep.
    - When the stack is empty an alert summarizes how many photos you deleted and XP earned.

 - If more images are available the next batch loads automatically so the game never ends until your gallery is empty.
+The app also prefetches the following batch in the background to keep swiping smooth.

 3. **Recycle Bin**
    - Deleted photos move to a recycle bin tab.
    - You can restore or permanently delete them here; permanent deletion grants bonus XP.
 Deleted files are removed from the device using the platform MediaLibrary API.